 Referenced elements are clones that are updated automatically.
 Imagine you want to use a certain element a couple of times among all your subpages.
 Wouldn't it be neat to not only do this in a couple of seconds but also in a way that you never have to bother updating each of them when only a single thing needs changing?
 Sitejet offers a solution you might want to check out.
 Creating reference elements!

 - Patrial referencing

-A reference always consists of the entire container and all its contents and converts it into a single instance.
-You can not select any child element inside the reference anymore.
+A reference converts a container with all its contents into one single instance.
+This means that once the reference is created you can not select any child element inside the reference anymore.

 - Any custom class set to the referenced parent element will stay on the reference.
 This will adopt all the CSS valid for the original element.